 - The balance is due on 1 April 2014 and not refundable.

-- A private travel-insurance is obligatory.
+- Private travel insurance is obligatory.
 The name of the insurance company, your insurance policy number and contact details must be submitted to us.

-- In case of unforeseen circumstances in which the journey would not be advisable or failure to obtain the minimum number of participants, the trip may be cancelled.
-In this case all payments made will be refunded.
+- In case of unforeseen circumstances in which the journey would not be advisable or failure to obtain the minimum number of participants, the trip may be canceled.
+In this case, all payments made will be refunded.

-- In case of necessary medical treatment, hospitalization or evacuation, all costs incurred must be covered by the participant and/or the participant’s insurance.
+- In case of necessary medical treatment, hospitalization, or evacuation, all costs incurred must be covered by the participant.
+Or the participant’s insurance.